Jennie (singer): 2018–2021: Rising popularity and solo debut

 Upon release, "Solo" debuted on Gaon Music Chart at number one and achieved a triple crown for simultaneously topping the domestic digital, download, and streaming charts.
-The single remained the on the digital and mobile charts for two further consecutive weeks and on the streaming chart for a further three consecutive weeks.
+The single remained on the digital and mobile charts for two further consecutive weeks and on the streaming chart for a further three consecutive weeks.
 "Solo" was certified platinum for streaming by the KMCA and soon won the Song of the Year award for the month of November at the eighth Gaon Chart Music Awards, as well as the Digital Bonsang award at the 34th Golden Disc Awards.
 Overseas, "Solo" topped the Billboards World Digital Songs chart.
-It was also featured in the New York Times' playlist.
 At the time of release, the music video for "Solo" became the most viewed by a female Korean solo artist of all time within a 24 hour period on YouTube.
 Jennie also became the first and only female Korean solo artist to surpass 300 million views on the platform within six months of release.
-Because her first appearance as a solo artist on SBS' Inkigayo and MBC Show!
-Music Core was postponed as broadcasters had cancelled all the performances scheduled for that week, YG Entertainment uploaded choreography videos for the song on YouTube for fans.
-YG Entertainment then aired the Jennie – 'Solo' Diary series on YouTube, sharing glimpses of her work throughout the promotion period of the single.
-On November 25, Jennie received her first music show win as a solo artist on Inkigayo.
+On November 25, Jennie received her first music show win as a solo artist on Inkigayo, and went on to receive a Triple Crown by winning three times.

-In April 2019, Jennie became the first Korean solo artist to perform at Coachella.
+On April 12 and 19, 2019, Jennie became the first Korean solo artist to perform at the Coachella Valley Music and Arts Festival, where she performed "Solo" during Blackpink's set at the festival.
 Her performance was included in "The 10 Best Things We Saw at Coachella 2019" list by Billboard, which called it "mind-blowing" and "stunning" for fans and casual passersby.

-Jennie co-wrote the song "Lovesick Girls" for Blackpink, which was released on October 2, 2020 as the third single from the group's debut studio album, The Album.
-During Blackpink's Born Pink World Tour starting in October 2022, she debuted a new solo song titled "You & Me".
+Jennie co-wrote the song "Lovesick Girls" for Blackpink, which was released on October 2, 2020, as the third single from the group's debut studio album, The Album.
+On January 31, 2021, Jennie performed a revamped version of "Solo" during Blackpink's livestream concert, The Show.
+The remix included a new rap verse written by Jennie and an extended tropical dance break.

-In 2022, it was announced Jennie would be making her acting debut under the stage name Jennie Ruby Jane in the HBO television series The Idol, which was created by The Weeknd, Reza Fahim, and Sam Levinson.